datacamp-content/courses-introduction-to-shell/chapter3.md

 head -n 1 seasonal/winter.csv > winter.txt | grep -v Tooth
 ```

-and then stop it by typing Ctrl-C.
+and then stop it by using Ctrl-C.

 *** =solution
 ```{bash}